MvcControlsToolkit/Home/README.md

 Download [example project](https://github.com/MvcControlsToolkit/Home/releases/download/1.1.5/ControlsExamples.zip)
 and follow instructions in INSTRUCTIONS.txt

-Installation instructions are updated to the last 1.1.5 release.
+Installation instructions are updated to the last 1.2.0 release.

 ## Roadmap

-### Changes in the next to come 1.2 version
+### Changes iin the new 1.2 version

 1. OData 4.0 compatible Filtering, sorting, and grouping capabilities you may apply easily to grids or to your custom pages.
 2. When DateTimeOffset is used instead of DateTime for date+time editing, automatic conversion to the browser Time zone is performed.
 On the server side model binder "catches" date, time and client time zone offset in the DateTimeOffset.